 - Most common presentation is meningitis with a propensity for the basal cisterns

 - Hydrocephalus, infarctions, vasculitis, parenchymal or parameningeal masses and abscesses, periventricular white matter abnormalities and spinal arachnoiditis

-- Important to perform spinal imaging because spinal involvement is common and may lead to change in management
+- Important to perform spinal imaging, because spinal involvement is common and can lead to change in management

 - Modality specific